Only this pageAll pages

 Within PAVE, you can manage groups, efficiently providing your organization with valuable flexibility.
 This functionality allows you to segregate sessions among different sets of branch accounts, serving various purposes.
 Whether you need to organize individual branch accounts for distinct business units or providers or you're looking to categorize sessions based on specific use cases under a single branch account within a particular group, PAVE offers you the tools to achieve these objectives.

-Click the green 'PROCESS EXPORT' button.
+2. Click on the green "+ CREATE NEW GROUP" button.

 Now, learn how to add a branch account to your newly created group.